2023-2024 Academic Year

 The Writing Portfolio must contain the following materials.
 All files must be in PDF format:

-4. A research essay from your other University Seminar.
+3. A research essay from one of your University Seminars.
 This essay is typically 10-12 pages; at a minimum, it must contain 8 pages of prose (not counting the bibliography).
 The research essay must integrate and cite primary and/or secondary source material and include a properly formatted bibliography page or bibliographic footnotes (see additional details below).

 Reflecting on the essays included in your portfolio, discuss how your writing has developed across your First-year and University SAGES seminars.
 Provide evidence and examples from your essays and/or your writing process to demonstrate your development.
-(2-3 pages)
+(2-3 pages, double-spaced)

 Portfolio readers are genuinely interested in your own thinking about the writing you did in SAGES as well as the writing you do or plan to do outside of SAGES.
 They are most interested in what you have learned about the relation of writing to ideas and to your own critical thinking.